msfa12th/heartsense/README.md

  Used pyspark to drop/create table inferring the column data types Cleveland data didn't have column headers so table created with generic column names.

-NEW TABLES:
+NEW TABLES in AWS postgresDB, named heartsense:

 1. heart_cardio_risk
 2. heart_ml_cleveland

 Used SQL queries in PGADMIN  (schema.sql) to clean the data
-1. Cleveland data
+1. Cleveland (UCI) data
    renamed generic columns to column names consistent with documentation on the website null values in the dataset were = "?", changed this to NULL add new calculated column based on "num" column, which is a value from 0-3, indicate level of heart disease risk